SurbhiSinghania/Quiz-Contest/README.md

 # Quiz-Contest
-Created in PHP and MySql
+Created in PHP and MySql<br/>
-No login credential Required
+No login credential Required<br/>
-Easy to start ny just enterning your name.
+Easy to start by just enterning your name.<br/>